Posts Tagged connecticut

 Julia Barton Hunting of Pine Plains, New York, sat on a Hitchcock chair while posing for this portrait by Ammi Phillips, about 1830. / THF95303

 Invention was in the air in New England during the early 1800s.
-Burgeoning industries like firearms, clocks, and textiles were experimenting both with new machinery—to increase production and make up for labor shortages—and with new factory arrangements that integrated materials and activities under one roof.
+Burgeoning industries like firearms, clocks and textiles were experimenting with new machinery — to increase production and make up for labor shortages — and with new factory arrangements that integrated materials and activities under one roof.

-In 1818, Hitchcock chose a site in northwestern Connecticut, where two fast-moving rivers came together.
-Here, using the rivers’ power to operate his machinery, Hitchcock produced a line of chairs that was so affordable he basically created a brand-new market.
-Before long, Hitchcock’s chair factory—in the newly named village of Hitchcocks-ville—was turning out some 15,000 chairs per year.
+In 1818, Hitchcock chose a site in northwestern Connecticut where two fast-moving rivers came together.
+There, using the rivers’ power to operate his machinery, Hitchcock produced a line of chairs that was so affordable he basically created a brand-new market.
+Before long, Hitchcock’s chair factory — in the newly named village of Hitchcocks-ville — was turning out some 15,000 chairs per year.

 The price, ranging from 45 cents to $1.75 (about $10.15 to $39.40 today), certainly appealed to people.
 Also appealing was the idea that machines could be harnessed to produce sturdy, functional chairs that everyone could enjoy.
 But Hitchcock did not ignore aesthetics.
-His characteristic stenciling across the back chair rails served as an attractive substitute for the hand-carving on more expensive custom-made chairs.
+His characteristic stenciling across the back chair rails served as an attractive substitute to the hand carving on more expensive custom-made chairs.

 Professional male stencilers probably cut the stencils and lent their expertise, but women did much of the actual stenciling at Hitchcock’s factory.
-Many had learned this skill as young women at female academies popular in New England at the time.
-There they practiced the art of theorem painting—that is, creating stylized pictures of fruits and flowers that similarly used pre-cut stencils, metallic powders, and prearranged patterns.
+Many had learned this skill as young women at female academies that were popular in New England at the time.
+There they practiced the art of theorem painting — that is, creating stylized pictures of fruits and flowers that similarly used precut stencils, metallic powders and prearranged patterns.

 An example of a theorem painting, created in 1835 by Caroline Bennett, a young woman who would have attended a female academy. / THF119757